Thank you for considering me to speak at your church or event. On this page you’ll find:

 Speaking.
 Having been a pastor, missionary, and school administrator, I’ve addressed youth and parents, Anglos and Latinos, businessmen and stay-at-home mothers.
 I am comfortable speaking to groups of several hundred or intimate workshops of only a dozen.

 Career.
-I am the Executive Director of Denver Institute for Faith & Work, a nonprofit that helps people integrate their faith and work through classes, vocational groups, seminars & conferences, and mentoring.
-In my spare time I write for Christianity Today, Comment, Leadership Journal, The Review of Faith and International Affairs and other publications.
+I am the Executive Director of Denver Institute for Faith & Work, a nonprofit that helps people integrate their faith and work through public events, educational resources, seminars & conferences, and the 5280 Fellowship.
+In my spare time I write for Christianity Today, Comment magazine and other publications.
+I’m also the Founder of the 5280 Fellowship and Scatter.org, a educational platform for the global church.

 Education.
 I have a Master of Divinity from Denver Seminary and a Bachelor of Arts in Spanish and International Economics & Cultural Affairs from Valparaiso University.